hepsycode/SLIDE-x-D001-Artix-7-Recipe/README.md

 # SLIDE-x-D001-Artix-7-Recipe
 This repository contains the results of executing the SLIDE-x framework with the Bambu HLS tool for the Artix-7 FPGA (200 MHz) and the Recipe benchmark.

-The folder contains SLIDE-x-AGGR results (i.e., code profiling, code characteristics, Bambu area and timing metrics along with input C headers and Verilog synthesis files) extracted using the SLIDE-x framework available at the following link: https://github.com/hepsycode/SLIDE-x.
+The folder contains SLIDE-x-RES results (i.e., code profiling, code characteristics, Bambu area and timing metrics along with input C headers and Verilog synthesis files) extracted using the SLIDE-x framework available at the following link: https://github.com/hepsycode/SLIDE-x.

 1. **SLIDE-x-RES**: Result datasets generated during the Profiling/Simulation activities;
     - xc7a100t-1csg324-Artix-7 folder with 2 subfolders: